-The consolidated financial statements comprise the financial statements of the Group as at December 31, 2021 and 2020, and for each of the three years in the period ended December 31, 2021.
+The consolidated financial statements comprise the financial statements of the Group as at December 31, 2022 and 2021, and for each of the three years in the period ended December 31, 2022, 2021 and 2020.

 The consolidated financial statements are prepared for the same reporting year as the Parent Company, using consistent accounting policies.
-All intercompany balances and transactions, including income, expenses and dividends, are eliminated in full.
+All significant intercompany balances and transactions, including income, expenses and dividends, are eliminated in full.